 Barnes and Nobles ecommerce landing page example, reference to a TikTok meme

-This landing page is great because it’s promoting a book through a relevant Roman Empire TikTok meme.
+This landing page is great because it’s promoting a book through a recent social media trend, the Roman Empire TikTok meme.

 Right below, you’ll see some navigational links visitors may look for when visiting this page.